lanejr/carabAoS/doc/how_to_classify.md

 # How to Classify Army Lists

 This document will loosely guide a user through one approach for setting up a knowledge bank, tuning parameters, and classifying some army lists, all with the `army_classifier` tool.
-We will focus on some Maggotkin of Nurgle armies as a worked example, these will inevitably be out of date but hopefully illustrative nonetheless.
+We will focus on some 'Maggotkin of Nurgle' armies as a worked example, these will inevitably be out of date but hopefully illustrative nonetheless.
 This guide may appear long due to all of the embedded army lists, but the content is kept concise.

 ## Decide on an Approach

 There are a variety of approaches that the classifier tool supports, centering around how the training data set (knowledge bank) is built and maintained, and the classifier parameters chosen.
 These are described and explained in more depth [here](classification.md).

 For our worked example we will choose an approach where our knowledge bank consists of prototype army lists only.
-Therefore we will take 'k' as `1`, expecting only a single very close neighbour data point for each classification; keep distance weighting disabled as it has no effect when looking at a single neighbour; and setting warscroll weight to `1` and enhancement weight to `0`, i.e. enhancements carry no weight during comparisons, just to keep things simple.
+Therefore we will take 'k' as `1`, expecting only a single very close neighbour data point for each classification; keep distance weighting disabled as it has no effect when looking at a single neighbour; and set warscroll weight to `1` and enhancement weight to `0`, i.e. enhancements carry no weight during comparisons, just to keep things simple.

 The meaning of some of these choices will become clearer as we work through our example, or by reading the linked explanatory document.